Programs

 oriental medicine

-Upon completion, you will have earned a Masters in Science of Oriental Medicine and a Bachelor’s of Science in Nutrition.
+Upon completion, you will have earned a Master of Science in Acupuncture and Herbal Medicine and a Bachelor of Science in Nutrition.
 This program takes a minimum of 36 months to complete.
 In this program, you will learn the entire Acupuncture Program with additional in-depth knowledge of traditional Chinese herbs.
-The total number of hours of training in the Oriental Medicine program is 2,898 (228.3credits).
+The total number of hours of training in the Acupuncture and Herbal Medicine program is 2,898 (228.3 credits).

 acupuncturists